ChatrixOne/docs.chatrix.one/docs/faq.en.md

 ## Are there terms and conditions for using the service?

-The rules for using the service are published in the [Terms](https://docs.chatrix.one/en/terms/) section.
+The rules for using the service can be found in the [Terms](https://docs.chatrix.one/en/terms/) section.

 * * *